jazzTheJackRabbit/p4_advanced_lane_detection/README.md

 > [1] Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the following function:
-* `camera_calibration.calibrate`
+* `camera_calibration.calibrate` - Line 16

-The function takes in a path to a set of calibration and performs the following steps:
+The function takes in a path to a set of calibration images and performs the following steps:

 * `imagepoints` (which represent the points in the image space) and the `objpoints` (which represent the points in the transformed/calibrated space) are first prepared.
 For each image in the set of calibration images, which consist of chessboard patterns, the image is converted into gray scale and the corners of the chessboard are found.